Here are some questions people sometimes ask me. If you have a question that isn't addressed here, feel free to contact me.

 Wait, you're something other than a florist?

-Yes, I work Monday-Thursday for a small marketing firm in downtown Anchorage.
+Yes, I work part time for a small marketing firm in Anchorage.

 When can you deliver during the week?